4 Reasons To Share Company Content On Your Personal LinkedIn

 LinkedIn literally describes itself as a place where you can “manage your professional identity” and “build and engage with your professional network”.
 Nowhere does it say “LinkedIn is a place for companies to be more popular than individuals”.
 Quite the opposite, actually.
 The entire platform is built around connecting people with each other.

 Have a think about what you’ve looked at on LinkedIn over the past week.
 In fact, go onto LinkedIn and view your recent activity.
 Who or what have you engaged with the most?
 Have you liked, commented or shared anyone’s content?
 If so, was the majority of it shared by an individual or an organisation?

 We would put money on it being mostly people you are engaging with.
 People will always have more connections and people looking at their profile than companies.

-4. Getting recruiters to share content is simple
+4. Getting your team to share content is simple

 If your organisation has been prioritising sharing content on your company page because it’s the easiest way to distribute it, don’t worry – we understand.
-Historically, trying to get recruiters to share content on LinkedIn was never the easiest of tasks.
+Historically, trying to get your team to share content on LinkedIn was never the easiest of tasks.

-As soon as you ask a recruiter to “share their own content” on LinkedIn to develop their personal brand and engage with their audience, they’re likely to interpret this as needing to write three blogs a week and share a video every morning.
-Be sure to tread lightly when encouraging recruiters to share more content on LinkedIn, and reassure them that they don’t need to produce all their own content.
+As soon as you ask them to “share their own content” on LinkedIn to develop their personal brand and engage with their audience, they’re likely to interpret this as needing to write three blogs a week and share a video every morning.
+Be sure to tread lightly when encouraging your team to share more content on LinkedIn, and reassure them that they don’t need to produce all their own content.
 Simply sharing external news or their company blogs is enough, as long as they’re adding their own comments or perspective wherever possible.